All Episodes

 I had, again, I had no clue anybody was hurt.

-And I had no clue that the black-eyed peas had ripped Obama in their lyrics about needing Jobs.
+And I had no clue that the black-eyed peas had ripped Obama in their lyrics about needing jobs.

-I I had, I was stunned when I finally read the review of the halftime show and they were getting ripped to shreds.
+I was stunned when I finally read the review of the halftime show and they were getting ripped to shreds.

-I think, well, it's a good thing I'm not in the music review business because I thought it was good.
+I'm thinking, well, it's a good thing I'm not in the music review business because I thought it was good.

 I thought the production was amazing.

-Snerdley is telling me he thought it was the most horrible inept thing he's ever seen on television.
+Snerdley is telling me he thought it was the most horrible, inept thing he's ever seen on television.

-So I'll have to watch it on TV to see if I have any um different impression of it.
+So I'll have to watch it on TV to see if I have any different impression of it.

-I mean, they had the entire stadium involved in that show.
+But the visual explosion, I mean, they had the entire stadium involved in that show.

 They had hundreds of people on the field.

-I didn't bother opening mine, and I don't let everybody else play around with them.
+You know, I don't let everybody else play around.

-But I didn't open my glow stick, but everybody else did.
+I didn't open my glow stick, but everybody else did.

-The stadium lights up doing that, so visually, I thought it was a treat.
+So visually, I thought it was a treat.

-Musically, I couldn't hear the lyrics, I couldn't hear the melody.
+I couldn't hear the melody.

-That's that wouldn't, it wouldn't have mattered who the group was.
+It wouldn't have mattered who the group was.

 That would have been the case for me.

-But this is again no slam to the Packers.
+But this is, again, no slam to the Packers.

-I want any, I don't want anybody to misunderstand here.
+I don't want anybody to misunderstand here.

 I just, I don't think that that game gets even close to some of the so-called great exciting Super Bowl games that we've ever had.